jgkramer/jgkramer.github.io/_drafts/post8_solarmath.md

     </tr>
 </table>

-Notice that in June, the sun spends more than 8 hours a day at an angle higher than the **maximum elevation** of the sun in December.
+Notice that in June, the sun spends more than 8 hours at an angle higher than the **maximum elevation** of the sun in December.

 ### Single-Axis Tracking Panels